-Income Tax Benefit
+Income Tax Expense (Benefit)

-Income tax benefit increased \$169.1 million due to a higher pretax loss, partially offset by a lower effective tax rate.
-The effective tax rates for 2016 and 2015 were 36.8% and 39.2%, respectively.
-The decrease in the effective tax rate is primarily due to the impact of non-recurring discrete items recorded during 2016 compared to 2015.
+Income tax benefit increased \$86.4 million due to a higher effective tax rate, partially offset by a lower pretax loss.
+The effective tax rates for 2017 and 2016 were 143.9 percent and 36.8 percent, respectively.
+The increase in the effective tax rate was primarily due to the impact of the Tax Act that was enacted in December 2017.
+The Tax Act significantly changed U.S. corporate income tax laws by, among other things, reducing the U.S. corporate income tax rate to 21 percent starting in 2018.